dassujan/STANDARD-FIVE/Math-I (2nd UNIT) QUESTION SET 1.md

    - (ii) 20, and a student scored 15 marks. *(4 Marks)*

 19. If 500 mL of milk is consumed out of a 1-litre bottle, what percentage of the milk remains? *(2 Marks)*

+20. An exam has 20 questions.
+Out of these, 12 questions were multiple-choice, and the rest were descriptive.
+What percentage of questions were multiple-choice and descriptive?
+(3 Marks)